-Number 20 Princes Gate houses the Polish Institute and Sikorski Museum.
-It is named after Wladyslaw Sikorski who was Prime Minister of the Polish Government in Exile during the Second World War.
+Meanwhile number 20 Princes Gate houses the Polish Institute and Sikorski Museum.
+It is named after Wladyslaw Sikorski, who was Prime Minister of the Polish Government in Exile during the Second World War.

 The story starts when the American banker, Junius Spencer Morgan, acquired Number 13 in 1858.
-When he died Junius left the property to his son J Pierpont Morgan, who, for tax reasons, decided to house his large art collection there.
-The collection kept growing so he decided to buy the freehold of Number 14 and join the two buildings.
+When he died, Junius left the property to his son J Pierpont Morgan.
+For tax reasons, JP Morgan kept his large art collection here.
+As the collection grew, he bought the freehold of Number 14 next door and joined the two buildings.
 After he died in 1913 the house passed to his son, JP Morgan Junior, who eventually offered it to the American Government.

 The American Government refurbished the building, remodelled the front and added the distinctive heads.
 In the late 1930s John F Kennedy stayed here as a young boy when his father was US Ambassador to Britain.
-After 1955 the building was taken over by the Independent Television Authority for a while before the Royal College of General Practitioners acquired it in 1962.
-It is now a private house.
+After 1955 the building housed the Independent Television Authority before the Royal College of General Practitioners acquired it in 1962.

 Continue along the terrace of Princes Gate and pass the embassies.
 Look across the top of Exhibition Road to the building on the corner with with two large statues on the walls.
 Cross over at the traffic lights - take care again as the junction can be very busy - and pass this building on the left.
 Stop when you reach a set of railings outside a building set back from the road.